 What is a synthetic test data generator?

 Synthetic test data is an essential part of the software testing process.
 Mobile banking apps, insurance software, retail and service providers all need meaningful, production-like test data for high quality QA.
 There is a confusion around the synthetic data term with many still thinking of synthetic data as mock or fake data.
 While mock data generators are still useful in unit tests, their usefulness is limited elsewhere.
 Similar to mock data generators, AI-powered synthetic test data generators are available online, in the cloud or on premise, depending on the use case.
 However, the quality of the resulting synthetic data vary widely.
-It's important to choose a synthetic test data generator that is truly AI-powered, retains the data structures, the referential integrity of the sample database and has additional, built-in privacy checks.
+Use a synthetic test data generator that is truly AI-powered, retains the data structures, the referential integrity of the sample database and has additional, built-in privacy checks when generating synthetic data.